airbus-seclab/bincat/README.md

 Supported Platforms:

-* IDA plugin: all, version 6.9 or later
+* IDA plugin: all, version 6.9 or later (BinCAT uses PyQt, not PySide)
 * analyzer (local or server): Linux, macOS (maybe)

 Supported CPUs (for now):